bluegenes/2022-paper-protein-kmers/manuscript.md

 **While eukaryotic datasets are out of scope of this paper, these methods should work fine -- discuss or do some analyses!**

+For the 6-frame translated comparisons, only ~1/6th of the k-mers generated by 6-frame translation will belong to true ORFs.

+For protein k-mer comparisons to be useful, any DNA queries must be translated into protein sequence.
+Often this limits amino acid comparisons to assembly-based workflows, as assemblies can be reliably translated into predicted Open Reading Frames (ORFs).
+With k-mer methods, we can utilize direct 6-frame translation, which is assembly-free but does not attempt to find the correct open reading frame.
+Assuming a single open reading frame, only ~1/6th of the k-mers generated by 6-frame translation will belong to true ORFs.
+The remaining erroneous k-mers greatly impact the Jaccard Index (set similarity) when comparing samples.
+However, these k-mers only impact the containment index in one direction (relative to the set with erroneous k-mers) By using only the FracMinHash containment estimate relative to reference proteomes, we can obtain accurate Amino Acid Identity estimates directly from DNA sequence.
+_We term this "anchor" containment, where the trusted genome is the "anchor" upon which we base the comparison._
+Since 6-frame translation should always yield excess k-mers relative to genomes of similar size, this desired containment will generally be the larger of the two containment values (maximum containment).
+Note that comparing two 6-frame translated datasets is not recommended, as there is no mechanism to exclude erroneous k-mers introduced during translation.

+**by using only the FracMinHash containment estimate relative to reference proteomes, we can obtain accurate Amino Acid Identity estimates directly from DNA sequence.**

+evolpath containment values --driven by the k-mer frequency patterns observed in gtdb db...

+FracMinHash sketches enable estimation of the Containment Index in addition to the more commonly used Jaccard Index.
+Unlike Jaccard comparisons, which estimate the similarity between sets, containment estimates are relative to each individual set.
+When both proteomes are equally trusted, the directional containment can be averaged, as done for BLAST-based AAI's(CITE?), which can differ depending on the direction of alignment.
+In contrast, when one set is highly trusted, such as a reference genome or proteome, the containment relative to that set may be most informative.

 ## Conclusions